Welcome to WMed's Pediatrics Clinic

 - Sports physicals

 - Inpatient hospital care

 - Newborn and child care

 We also perform a variety of procedures in the office, including:

 - Cryotherapy of skin lesions

-Located on the 2nd Floor in the WMed building at 1000 Oakland Drive.
+Located on the second floor in the WMU Homer Stryker M.D.
+School of Medicine Clinics building at 1000 Oakland Dr.